discos/doc/developer/howto/testing/unit.rst

         EXPECT_EQ(msg.toString(), message);
     }

-And we define the necessary Reply class in our library module.
+And we define the necessary Reply class in our library module header:
-In grammar.h:

 .. code-block:: c++